hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 * the declarative way
 * the programmatic way
-* using system properties
+* using Hazelcast system properties
 * within the Spring context

 ## Configuring Declaratively

 This is the configuration option where you use an XML configuration file.
-When you download and unzip `hazelcast-<version>.zip`, you will see the following files exist in `/bin` folder, which are standard XML-formatted configuration files:
+When you download and unzip `hazelcast-<version>.zip`, you will see the following files present in `/bin` folder, which are standard XML-formatted configuration files:

 * `hazelcast.xml`: Default declarative configuration file for Hazelcast.
 The configuration in this XML file should be fine for most of the Hazelcast users.
 If not, you can tailor this XML file according to your needs by adding/removing/modifying properties.
 * `hazelcast-full-example.xml`: Configuration file which includes all Hazelcast configuration elements and attributes with their descriptions.
 It is the "superset" of `hazelcast.xml`.
 You can use `hazelcast-full-example.xml` as a reference document to learn about any element or attribute, or you can change its name to `hazelcast.xml` and start to use it as your Hazelcast configuration file.